-The principal activities of the Company are to engage in the business of banking (including deposit taking and lending), advising on securities and discretionary portfolio management.
+The principal activities of the Company are to engage in the business of banking (including deposit taking and lending), dealing in and advising on securities and discretionary portfolio management.
 The Company also acts as agent on behalf of its clients to transmit client instructions to other Morgan Stanley affiliates in connection with the provision of general investment, securities and futures dealing.

-The Company has a subsidiary, Morgan Stanley Bank International (China) Limited (the "Subsidiary" or "MSBIC"), which is incorporated in mainland China and regulated by the National Financial Regulatory Administration ("NFRA") (formerly known as "China Banking and Insurance Regulatory Commission") and its local branch and bureaus.
-The Company and its subsidiary together form the MSBAL Group (the "MSBAL Group").
+The Company has a subsidiary, Morgan Stanley Bank International (China) Limited (the "Subsidiary" or "MSBIC"), which is incorporated in mainland China and regulated by the National Financial Regulatory Administration ("NFRA") and its local branch and bureaus.
+The Company and its Subsidiary together form the MSBAL Group (the "MSBAL Group").